Spain, Ireland And Norway Recognise Palestinian State - UrduPoint

 Spain, Ireland And Norway Recognise Palestinian State

-Madrid, (APP - UrduPoint / Pakistan Point News - 28th May, 2024) Spain, Ireland and Norway will formally recognise a Palestinian state Tuesday in a decision slammed by Israel as a "reward" for Hamas more than seven months into the devastating Gaza war.
+Madrid, (APP - UrduPoint / Pakistan Point News - 28th May, 2024) Spain, Ireland and Norway are formally recognising a Palestinian state on Tuesday in a decision slammed by Israel as a "reward" for Hamas more than seven months into the devastating Gaza war.

-The three European countries believe their initiative has strong symbolic impact, which will likely encourage others to follow suit.
+The three European countries believe their initiative has strong symbolic impact, which is likely to encourage others to follow suit.

-They also point to Norway and Spain's historic role in advancing Israel-Palestinian peace efforts: in 1991, the two sides sat down together for the first time at a Madrid peace conference that paved the way for the 1993 Oslo Accords.

-"Recognising the state of Palestine is about justice for the Palestinian people," Spanish Foreign Minister Jose Manuel Albares said on Monday in Brussels.

-It was also "the best guarantee of security for Israel and absolutely essential for reaching peace in the region", he said alongside his Irish and Norwegian counterparts.
+"Recognition of the State of Palestine is not only a matter of historic justice...
+Is it also an essential requirement if we are all to achieve peace," Spanish Prime Minister Pedro Sanchez said before meeting his cabinet.

+The move, he said, was "not against anyone, least of all Israel".

+Sanchez also said the decision reflected Spain's "outright rejection of Hamas, which is against the two-state solution" and whose October 7 attacks led to the Gaza war.

-The plans were unveiled last week in a coordinated announcement by their prime ministers, with formal recognition to take place in all three countries on Tuesday.
+The plans were unveiled last week in a coordinated announcement by the prime ministers of the three countries.

-Spanish Prime Minister Pedro Sanchez will give an address at 0630 GMT before his cabinet meets to adopt a decree recognising Palestinian statehood.
-The Irish government will also meet during the morning.

-Norway informed Palestinian prime minister Mohammed Mustafa at the weekend that its recognition would also take effect on Tuesday.
+Both the Spanish and Irish cabinets were meeting to formally approve the step on Tuesday morning, while Norway informed Palestinian prime minister Mohammed Mustafa its recognition would also take effect the same day.

-Although Slovenia has also started the process of recognising a Palestinian state, the issue has provoked sharp disagreement within the 27-nation European Union.
-Spain and Ireland are part of the bloc.

-For decades, formal recognition of a Palestinian state has been seen as the endgame of a negotiated peace between Israelis and Palestinians.
+Entering the cabinet meeting, Irish Prime Minister Simon Harris said it was "an important moment".

+He said it sent "a signal to the world is that there are practical actions you can take as a country to help keep the hope... of a two-state solution alive".

 Recent Stories